rust-lang/rust/text/0000-windows-subsystem.md

 Rust programs compiled for windows will always flash up a console window on startup.
 This behavior is controlled via the `SUBSYSTEM` parameter passed to the linker, and so *can* be overridden with specific compiler flags.
-However, doing so will bypass the rust-specific initialization code in `libstd`, as the entry point must be named `WinMain`.
+However, doing so will bypass the rust-specific initialization code in `libstd`, as when using the MSVC toolchain, the entry point must be named `WinMain`.

 This RFC proposes supporting this case explicitly, allowing `libstd` to continue to be initialized correctly.